Defining 'Fathers'

 A similar problem works the other way.
 A genealogy in Genesis is repeated again in the New Testament with a name inserted just as the Old Testament inserted several names into Matthew’s genealogy.
 This unleashes the meaning of "ancestor" on all uses of "father" found in the Old Testament.
 The following are the relevant texts:

 10This is the account of Shem.
 Two years after the flood, when Shem was 100 years old, he became the father of Arphaxad.
 11And after he became the father of Arphaxad, Shem lived 500 years and had other sons and daughters.
-12When Arphaxad had lived 35 years, he became the father of Shelah.
+Genesis 11:10-1112When Arphaxad had lived 35 years, he became the father of Shelah.
 13And after he became the father of Shelah, Arphaxad lived 403 years and had other sons and daughters.
-(Genesis 11:10-13 NIV)
+Genesis 11:12-13

 Note carefully that Genesis leaves out Cainan between Arphaxad and Shelah.
 The following is from Luke where he includes Cainan: